As an amazon associate, we earn from qualifying purchases.

 Watering Horses with Chlorinated water

 Although I don’t know anyone using this UV-light water management system on a horse farm currently, when I allowed my horse to graze in my fenced three-acre front yard, my horse would often drink out of my garden pond.
 The garden pond was a favorite of both horses and chickens – the untreated, un-chlorinated well water combined with the UV filter and constant movement made it an irresistible drinking source.
-When my horses were turned loose from their paddocks each night– where they had water freely available– often their very first stop was to drink out of the garden pond with its free-flowing waterfall and UV filtered water.
+When my horses were turned loose from their paddocks to roam the gated property each night often their very first stop was to drink out of the garden pond with its free-flowing waterfall and UV filtered water.

 Sunshine or shade for algae control?